Experimental Evidence for the Existence of an External World

 Figure 3: The procedure of Experiment 3.

 Discussion.
 It occurs to me that I might have hoped to lose, so as to generate results confirming my preferred hypothesis that the external world exists.
 Against this concern, I reassure myself with the following thoughts.
-If it was an unconscious desire to lose, then that seems to imply that something exists in the world besides my stream of conscious experience, namely, an unconscious part of my mind, and thus radical solipsism as I have defined it is false.
+If it was an unconscious desire to lose, then that implies that something exists in the world besides my stream of conscious experience, namely, an unconscious part of my mind, and thus radical solipsism as I have defined it is false.
 If it was, instead, a conscious desire to lose, I should have been able to detect it, barring an unusual degree of introspective skepticism.
 What I detected instead was a desire to win as many games as I could manage, given my background assumption that if Alan actually exists I would be hard pressed to win even one or two games.
-Playing with what I experienced as determination and energy, I found myself forcefully and repeatedly struck by the impression that the universe contained a practical intelligence superior to my own and bent on defeating me.
+I found myself forcefully and repeatedly struck by the impression that the universe contained a practical intelligence superior to my own and bent on defeating me.
 The most natural scientific explanation of the pattern in my experience is that that impression was correct.

 I might easily enough dream of being consistently defeated in chess.
-Maybe some dreamlike concoction of a seeming chess master could equally well explain my pattern of experience, without need of an external world?
 But dreams of this sort, as I seem to remember, differ from the present experiment in one crucial way: They are vague on the specific moves or unrealistic about those moves.
 In the same way, I might dream of proving Fermat’s last theorem.
 Such cases involve dream-like gappiness or irrationality or delusive credulity – the type of gappiness or irrationality or delusive credulity that might make me see nothing remarkable in discovering I am my own father or in discovering a new whole number between 5 and 6.
 Genuine dream doubt might involve doubt about my basic rational capacities, but if so, such doubts outrun simply solipsistic doubts.
-And even if I am dreaming or in some other way concocting for myself an imaginary chess master, radical solipsism in the intended sense would still be defeated, if the dream explanation implies that there is some unconscious part of my mind that excels at chess and on which I draw, unwittingly, to select those startlingly clever moves.
-I can easily imagine a world in which I am regularly defeated at chess; but leaning on the resources only of my own chess-inept conscious mind, I can no more specifically imagine the truly brilliant play of a chess expert than I can specifically imagine a world in which twenty four-digit numbers are all, in an instant, properly coded as “prime” or “non-prime”.
-If I consistently experience genuinely clever and perceptive chess moves that repeatedly exploit flaws in my own conscious strategizing, moves that I experience as surprising but which I retrospectively appreciate, it seems hard to avoid the conclusion that something exists that exceeds my own conscious intelligence in at least this one area.
+And whether I am dreaming or not, if I consistently experience clever and perceptive chess moves that repeatedly exploit flaws in my own conscious strategizing, flaws that I experience as surprising, it seems hard to avoid the conclusion that something exists that exceeds my own conscious intelligence in at least this one area.

 When I examine my stream of experience casually, nothing in it seems to compel the rejection of solipsism.
 My experience contains seeming representations of outward objects; it follows patterns unknown to me and that resist my will.
 But those basic facts of experience are readily compatible with the truth of radical solipsism.
 Once I find myself with solipsistic doubts, “here is a hand” does not help me recover; but neither do ambitious proofs in the spirit of Descartes and Kant seem to succeed.
 I could try to reconcile myself to the impossibility of proof, but that feels like giving up.